hashicorp/packer/website/source/docs/builders/amazon-ebs.html.md

     to launch the EC2 instance with.

--   `launch_block_device_mappings` (array of block device mappings) - Add one or more block devices before the packer build starts.
-These are not necessarily preserved when booting from the AMI built with packer.
+-   `launch_block_device_mappings` (array of block device mappings) - Add one or more block devices before the Packer build starts.
+These are not necessarily preserved when booting from the AMI built with Packer.
 See `ami_block_device_mappings`, above, for details.

 -   `run_tags` (object of key/value strings) - Tags to apply to the instance